 Bonus Fact: Where to sit in the cinema

-In case you were wondering where you should sit on your next trip to the cinema then fear not; the Sony report I cited above also figured that out:
+If you were wondering where you should sit on your next trip to the cinema, then fear not; the Sony report I cited above also figured that out:

 The most desired seats for the most enthusiastic ticket holders are roughly 1.5 Picture Heights from the screen.
 At this distance the viewing angle is 37 degrees.
 The relaxed reference of 44 pixels per degree multiplied by 37 degrees vertical equals 1628 pixels vertical.